percona/proxysql-admin-tool-doc/docs/where-to-download-proxysql.md

 # Download locations for ProxySQL 2.x.x and ProxySQL admin utilities

-The binaries, packages, and tarballs are available at [Percona Download ProxySQL 2](https://www.percona.com/downloads/proxysql2/).
+The binaries, packages, and tarballs are available at [Percona Download ProxySQL](https://www.percona.com/download-proxysql).

-On the **Download ProxySQL 2** page, select the following:
+On the **Download ProxySQL** page, select the following:

+* *Product* - ProxySQL 2
-* *Version* - the version of ProxySQL2
+* *Product Version* - the version of ProxySQL2
-* *Software* - the Linux distribution
+* *Platform* - the Linux distribution

 The available software platforms are based on the selected version.
 You can either download all packages together in a single tar file or download the packages separately.
 Select **Linux - Generic** to download [binary tarballs](install-proxysql2-tarball.md).